 Mowers create a lot of noise and vibration, the engine and spinning blades set up vibrations that over time will start to pull your mower apart.
-A lawn mower can make many different type noises, they can be squeals, squeak, constant howl, cyclical noise, or just a general harsh roughness.
+A lawnmower can make many different types of noises, they can be squeals, squeaks, constant howls, cyclical noise, or just a general harsh roughness.
 Some noises are just impossible to describe and I know describing noises may not be useful to some.

-What is useful, is to see when the noise is present, is it present as soon as you start the mower, or only when your driving or maybe only when the blades are engaged.
+What is useful, is to see when the noise is present, is it present as soon as you start the mower, or only when you are driving, or maybe only when the blades are engaged.
 This kind of detective work will help you find and fix the problem quickly.